Long Distance Calling – Ghost

 Sunnata – Burning In Heaven, Melting On Earth - 85%

-Back in 2018 the band released one of the strongest albums of the year in form of Outlands.
+Back in 2018 the band released one of the strongest albums of the year in the form of Outlands.
 The album built further on their first two releases, but it was a major step for the band sonically, creatively and nonetheless when it comes to arrangements and songwriting.

 On Burning In Heaven, Melting On Earth the band continues down the similar musical path and why wouldn’t they, taking into the consideration that apart from creating an outstanding album, Sunnata have created something rather unique.

-Arranging the all those layers is one of the key aspects of this band’s sound, but so are the slow-paced build-ups, Swans-like repetition patterns that all contribute to creating overall experience that is as grand as it is delicate.
+Arranging the all those layers is one of the key aspects of this band’s sound, but so are the slow-paced build-ups, Swans-like repetition patterns that all contribute to creating an overall experience that is as grand as it is delicate.

 This goes for more immediate songs like “Crows” and “Völva (The Seeress)” as it does to slow-burners like “God Emperor Of Dune” and “Black Serpent”.